AlexanderZhuravlov/nodelearn/homework2/README.md

 3) Added simple POST request such as -

-POST http://localhost:3333/api/1.2.0/posts/003 - added folder /003 (if it's not exist) and file get.json into it
+POST http://localhost:3333/api/1.2.0/posts - added folder /003 (if it's not exist) and file get.json into it

+4) Added PUT and POST request to update data such as -

+PUT http://localhost:3333/api/1.2.0/posts/001 - replace data into file (if file and/or folder exists)